Nashik district: Medieval

 In 1298 however, Alauddin Khilji's army invaded the Yadavas and forced king Ramachandra to pay tribute.
-At this time, his power was extended to Baglana in what is now Nashik district.
-Near Baglana ruled Rai Kiran, last of the Vaghela Dynasty, who had sought shelter with the Yadavas after his kingdom fell.
-When Ramachandra's successor stopped payment in 1311, Malik Kafur killed the Yadava king and annexed his domains into the Delhi Sulatanate.
+At this time, his power extended to Baglana in what is now Nashik district.
+Near Baglana ruled Rai Kiran, the last king of the Vaghela Dynasty, who had sought shelter with the Yadavas after his kingdom fell to Khilji.
+When Ramachandra's successor stopped payment in 1311, Malik Kafur killed the Yadava king and annexed his domains into the Delhi Sultanate.

-In 1342, Sultan Muhammad Tugluq defeated rebels in Gujarat on the banks of the Narmada, with many of the most important rebel leaders fleeing south into the mountains.
+In 1342, Sultan Muhammad Tughluq defeated rebels in Gujarat on the banks of the Narmada river, with many of the most important rebel leaders fleeing south into the mountains.
 There Man Dev, ruler of the mountainous region of Salher and Malher, took the rebels captive and seized their goods.
 A large portion of Nashik fell under the province of Daulatabad in the Delhi Sultanate.

 In 1347, when the Delhi Sultanate lost control of the Deccan and the Bahmani Sultanate rose, much of Nashik became independent.
-Parts of Nashik continued to be under the province of Daulatabad under the Bahamanis, but neither they or the Delhi Sultanate had any control over the Chandvad or Satmala Hills, or Baglana.
+Parts of Nashik continued to be under the province of Daulatabad under the Bahmanis, but neither they or the Delhi Sultanate had any control over the Chandvad or Satmala Hills, or Baglana.
 In 1366, when the Bahamani sultan had to withdraw troops for fighting elsewhere in the Deccan, the Baglana chief took part in an unsuccessful Maratha revolt along with Bahram Khan against the Bahamanis.
-At the turn of the 15th century, Baglana had become tributary to Gujarat.
-During a war between the Bahamanis and Gujarat, Ahmad Shah Bahmani ravaged Baglana and tried to take the fort of Tambol.
+At the turn of the 15th century, Baglana had become a tributary to the Gujarat Sultanate.
+During a war between the Bahmani and Gujarat Sultanates, Ahmad Shah Bahmani ravaged Baglana and tried to take the fort of Tambol.

-Near the end of the 15th century, a Maratha chieftain took the fort of Galna, near Malegaon, and plundered the surrounding land.
-In 1487 the governor of Daulatabad Malik Ashraf, along with his brother Malik Wagi, retook Galna and restored peace to the roads so that merchants were safe again.
-In 1498, Ahmadnagar, Bijapur and Berar made an alliance under which Galna became part of Ahmadnagar. in 1499, Ahmad Nizam Shah subjugated the ruler of Galna, but after Malik Wagi's murder the local chiefs of Nashik reasserted their independence.
+Near the end of the 15th century, a Maratha chieftain took the fort of Galna near Malegaon and plundered the surrounding land.
+In 1487 the governor of Daulatabad, Malik Ashraf, along with his brother Malik Wagi, retook Galna and restored peace to the roads so that merchants were safe again.
+In 1498, the Ahmadnagar, Bijapur and Berar Sultanates made an alliance under which Galna became part of Ahmadnagar. in 1499, Ahmad Nizam Shah subjugated the ruler of Galna, but after Malik Wagi's murder the local chiefs of Nashik reasserted their independence.
 In 1507, Ahmad Nizam Shah reconquered the chiefs, but after his death in 1508, the ruler of Galna threw off Sultanate rule again.
 He was only brought to heel again in 1530, when Burhan Nizam Shah stormed the fort.

-At this time, the Gujarat Sultanate was at its most powerful and included Nashik, Trimbakeshwar and Baglana, whose chief was tributary to Gujarat.
-Meanwhile, the Galna chiefs again regained their independence, and it was only in 1559 that Burhan Nizam Shah would pacify them.
-At this time, he also laid siege to Mushir-Mulher fort, but lifted the siege after a letter from Gujarat informed him that the fort was under their protection.
-The Baglana chiefs continued to pay tribute and send men to Gujarat.
+At this time, the Gujarat Sultanate was at its most powerful and included Nashik, Trimbakeshwar and Baglana, whose chief was a tributary to Gujarat.
+Meanwhile, the Galna chiefs again regained their independence, and it was only in 1559 when Burhan Nizam Shah would pacify them.
+At this time, he also laid siege to Mushir-Mulher fort, but lifted the siege after a letter from Gujarat informed him the fort was under their protection.
+The Baglana chiefs continued to pay tribute and send soldiers to Gujarat.